pact-foundation/docs.pact.io/website/docs/implementation_guides/cli.md

 ## Stub Service

 The pact files that are generated from your tests can be used to support other tests by using one of the stub service implementations.
-There is a Ruby implementation that is available in the [distributions](#distributions) listed below, and a [Rust implementation](/getting_started/stubs).
+There is a Ruby implementation that is available in the [distributions](#distributions) listed below, and a [native binary implementation](/getting_started/stubs).

+In most cases, you should stick with the native binary.

 ## Distributions